gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 the beauty my sister was.
-Still, he was a man, and one of no little means, and her sort wouldn't think twice about a little tumble for a bracelet or some silk ribbons, and I doubted he would have enough character to say no to fruit that fell in his lap I had watched for signs, but had never managed to find any.
+Still, he was a man, and one of no little means, and her sort wouldn't think twice about a little tumble for a bracelet or some silk ribbons, and I doubted he would have enough character to say no to fruit that fell in his lap.
+I had watched for signs, but had never managed to find any.
 As I poured Sehdie some lassi, I made a note to myself to pay even closer attention.

 Bluesday afternoon, four days after my visit, Rojyar brought me the word I had